suvadityamuk/conjure/README.md

 *   **Gemini API**: Uses Google Generative AI.
 *   **Nano-Banana**: Currently configured to use a placeholder generator for demonstration if a private endpoint is not set.
 You can edit `utils.py` to point to your specific Nano-Banana endpoint.
 *   **Meshy**: Requires a valid Meshy.ai API key.

+## Demo Video

+Click [here](assets/conjure_demo_2-5x.mp4) to watch the demo video.
+Note that this video is sped up 2.5x for the sake of brevity.

 ## License